 See the light with greener bulbs

-To maximize your home's energy efficiency, you have to consider the long run, said Farnoosh Torabi at Yahoo.
-Incandescent and halogen light bulbs, for instance, may seem cheap at the checkout aisle, but by purchasing them "you're burning money."
+To maximize your home’s energy efficiency, you have to consider the long run, said Farnoosh Torabi in Yahoo.com.
+Incandescent and halogen light bulbs, for instance, may seem cheap at the checkout aisle, but by purchasing them “you’re burning money.”
 Compact fluorescent and LED bulbs prove themselves well worth the extra dollars over time.
 Compact fluorescent bulbs can be up to 75 percent more efficient than incandescent bulbs, and can last up to nine years.
-LEDs are even better — they can last up to 23 years.
-What's more, the newer bulbs have an estimated energy cost of less than $1.70 per year.
-That can mean significant savings, considering that the average household spends $2,200 each year on energy — 12 percent of that on lighting.
+LEDs are even better—they can last up to 23 years.
+What’s more, the newer bulbs have an estimated energy cost of less than $1.70 per year.
+That can mean significant savings, considering that the average household spends $2,200 each year on energy—12 percent of that on lighting.

 We hope you're enjoying The Week's refreshingly open-minded journalism.